gabrielnardes/pcp/README.md

 FORECASTING

-You can do linear regression with the Linear Least Squares (LLS) method, like that:
+You can do linear regression with the Linear Least Squares method, like that:

 Create the data.
 ```